Incoming Green Mountain College graduate students can choose to begin their studies each year in the spring or fall.

 aligns with the environmental focus of green mountain college.

-- Submission of all three letters of recommendation is required to be considered for admission
+- Submission of two letters of recommendation is required to be considered for admission.

 In addition to the primary admissions requirements, applicants should also address the following considerations pertaining to their prior GPA & Prior Professional Experience.
 Failure to meet one of these qualifications does not automatically disqualify an applicant.
 Strength in one area may offset a deficiency in the other.
 The Admissions Committee will consider the whole of the applicant when issuing an Admissions Decision.